-The Computing MSc, Information Systems Management (ISM) MSc and Information technology (IT) MSc are very closely linked with a common first semester, giving you the option of changing between this course up until the Christmas vacation.
+The Computing MSc and Information Systems Management (ISM) MSc are very closely linked with a common first semester, giving you the option of changing between this course up until the Christmas vacation.

 The course assumes no previous experience in computing and is ideally suited to graduates of other subjects who wish to add IT to their portfolio of skills.